reyvand/dlwa/README.md

 # Dumb Laravel Web Application

-_DLWA_ is a vulnerable web application, built with Laravel and Bulma.
-This application contains common web application vulnerabilities, such as :
+_DLWA_ is a vulnerable laravel web application which contains several vulnerabilities.
+This application used for learning about how to exploit and reproduce common web vulnerabilities and increasing security awareness for developers.

+Web application vulnerabilities on this application are :
-* Cross Site Scripting
+* Cross Site Scripting.
-* Insecure Direct Object Reference
+* coming soon.
+* coming soon.